rawlins/lambda-notebook/README.md

 ## Installation

 Prerequisites: python 3.3.x, and IPython 1.0+, set up to work with that version of python.
 If you are using macports, skip to the directions below.
+  * Everything should work with IPython 2.0, still under testing.
   * Unfortunately this is not yet easy to install.
   * For python 3, see [http://www.python.org/](http://www.python.org/).
 We do not recommend using OS installed versions, for example, on OS X; installing an up-to-date version of python 3 is however very easy.
-  * The complications lie in getting IPython to work with python 3.
+  * The complications lie in getting IPython to work with python 3.  _Note_: this should be drastically simplified in IPython 2.0, but this hasn't yet been tested.
+(Reports welcome!)
   * For general installation instructions for IPython, see [http://ipython.org/install.html](http://ipython.org/install.html).
 A slightly outdated, but more useful document, is at [http://ipython.org/ipython-doc/rel-1.1.0/install/index.html](http://ipython.org/ipython-doc/rel-1.1.0/install/index.html).
   For IPython notebook, you will need to make sure you have installed the packages pyzmq, Jinja2, nose, Tornado, readline.
 To install several of these on a mac, you will need an XCode installation first, this can be downloaded for free from the app store.
 Then you should install them using easy_install (part of setup_tools) or pip.
 Currently, there may be difficulties with python on Maverick.  (_These notes need to be expanded, and adapted for windows..._)